 Headstone Cleaning and Restoration

-Meadowlark Memorials specializes in Gravestone Restoration.
+Meadowlark Memorials specializes in Headstone Refurbishment.
 Restoration can range from a light clean to a entire restoration of a large concrete or granite grave cover.
 Our Services include;

 Please click here to go to our RESTORATION PAGE.

-Over the last few decades, much has been learnt about the preservation of historic headstones.
+Over the last few decades, much has been learned about the preservation of historic headstones.
 Preservationists have used ancient techniques and modern science to preserve memorial monuments.

 Whether a small grave marker or large mausoleum, the stone of choice was generally the same type of stone used as that used for historic buildings.